 Did you know that vaccine-friendly doctors welcome conversations with parents about the risks and benefits of vaccines and whether and when to vaccinate your kids at all?

-Dr. Sears and Naturally Nicole’s lists of vaccine-friendly doctors have now been deleted from the Internet.
+Dr. Sears and Naturally Nicole’s lists of vaccine-friendly doctors: deleted from the Internet.
+Thankfully so!

 Good thing you’ve never heard of a vaccine-friendly doctor who will talk to you about how and when to vaccinate your kids.

 But in case you were wondering, vaccine-friendly doctors allow parents to make informed choices about when and how to vaccinate, about delaying, and even foregoing, some vaccines.

 Vaccine-friendly doctors are a threat to the health of all our children.

-You should not be allowed to TALK about this.
+We will not allow you to TALK about this.

 Shut the f**k up and just vaccinate your kids.